NCEAS/morpho/README.txt

     Macintosh: Double click on the morpho icon.

-    Linux: Run the "morpho" shell script from the instalation directory
+    Linux: Run the "morpho" shell script from the installation directory

 If this is the first time you have launched Morpho, you will see a "New Profile" dialog box.
 Profiles are Morpho's way of keeping your data separate from other people's data on your computer in case more than one person uses Morpho on your computer.
 Simply fill in the forms and the profile will be created for you.